Hōshōryū Tomokatsu: 2025

 During the September tournament, Hōshōryū recorded a series of eleven consecutive victories, leading the tournament, before suffering two consecutive defeats at the hands of Aonishiki (day 12) and Kotozakura (day 13).
 Now surpassed in score by Ōnosato, the other yokozuna, Hōshōryū remained in a position to trigger a playoff on the final day, the match becoming the first time since the 2020 Osaka tournament where two yokozuna could enter a playoff situation.
 Hōshōryū defeated Ōnosato by oshidashi, triggering the playoff.
 The following match became the first playoff between two yokozuna since Asashōryū and Hakuhō in January 2009.
 Hōshōryū then lost the playoff, defeated by yoritaoshi, missing out on the championship.

 On October 6, Hōshōryū won the All Japan Rikishi Championship, a charity tournament organized by Meiji Shrine, winning the tournament for the first time in three years by defeating Ōnosato.
 On 7 October, he also participated in ceremonies marking the 100th anniversary of the Japan Sumo Association.
 He took part in a special goningakari demonstration match, where he fought against five other lower-ranked wrestlers (Gōnoyama, Hiradoumi, Ura, Rōga, Meisei).
 He also participated in a sandangamae ceremony performed with the other yokozuna (Ōnosato), a first since 2017 where the ceremony was performed by Hakuhō and Kisenosato.
 Later in October Hōshōryū won a five-day tournament in London sanctioned by the Sumo Association, in what was professional sumo's first tour in London since 1991.

+Despite starting the 2025 November tournament by conceding a gold star to Hakuōhō, Hōshōryū managed to stay in the group of wrestlers chasing the tournament leaders, joining them on the thirteenth day with a victory over Kotozakura.
+On the fourteenth day, however, he suffered a defeat against Aonishiki, redrawing the map in the title race and putting the two yokozuna Hōshōryū and Ōnosato and sekiwake Aonishiki on equal footing.
+On the final day, he was awarded a default win over Ōnosato, who pulled out of the tournament.
+Qualifying for the final playoff, Hōshōryū was defeated by Aonishiki, narrowly missing out for a second time on a championship.